Atticus29/dataJitsu/specs.md

 - [ ] Add this.ngUnsubscribe.next(); and this.ngUnsubscribe.complete(); to ngOnDestroy in all modules (see all-matches.component.ts)

 # Completed TODOs
+- [x] Get login to display and to successfully navigate both for login and for logout
+- [x] Set up new email login dialog box
+- [x] Add match annotations to user upon successful annotation; use this to resolve bug of most recent annotation
 - [x] Annotation includes the annotator's user id
 - [x] Have table auto-update when move details are revised
 - [x] Add cannot create duplicate match test